timescale/docs/api/create_materialized_view.md

 Continuous aggregates have some limitations of what types of queries they can support, described in more length below.
-For example, the `FROM` clause must provide only one hypertable or underlying continuous aggregate, and joins, CTEs, or subqueries are not supported.
+For example, the `FROM` clause must provide only one hypertable or underlying continuous aggregate, CTEs, or subqueries are not supported.

+Starting on 2.10.0, the `FROM` clause also supports `JOINS`, with the following restrictions:
+1. Only joins between two tables are currently supported, where one is a hypertable and the other table is a normal PostgreSQL table.
+The order of tables in the `JOIN` clause does not matter.
+2. Only the `INNER` `JOIN` type is currently supported.
+3. Only equality conditions are currently supported as `JOIN` conditions.
+4. Joins in hierarchical continuous aggregates are not currently supported.
+The hypertable on the `JOIN` condition must be a normal hypertable, not a continuous aggregate itself.
+5. Changes on the normal PostgreSQL table are not tracked.
+Only changes on the hypertable result in updates to the continuous aggregate when it is refreshed.

 The `GROUP BY` clause must include a time bucket on the underlying time column, and all aggregates must be parallelizable.

 Some important things to remember when constructing your `SELECT` query: